rubenxyz/retired_assassin/README.md

 #### From Ruben Sznajderman

-* Thanks to all my eritrean friends for reading the script and sharing your thoughts.
+* Thanks to all my friends for reading the script and sharing your thoughts.
-* Thank you to the eritrean human rights activists that have shared your thoughts on the project.
+* Thank you to the human rights activists that have shared your thoughts on the project.

 ###### Research footnotes for the first draft: